BattlesnakeOfficial/starter-snake-java/README.md

 3. You should see your Repl being initialized - this might take a few moments to complete.

-4. Once your Repl is ready to run, click `Run â–¶ï¸�` at the top of the screen.
+4. Once your Repl is ready to run, click `Run ▶️` at the top of the screen.
 You should see maven (and any other dependencies) being installed.
 Once installation is complete, your Battlesnake server will start and you should see the following:

     ```
     [Thread-0] INFO org.eclipse.jetty.server.Server - Started @ms